Daily Reflection – Oct 28, 2017

-Today’s Saint: St Simon and St Jude, Apostles
+Today’s Note: Feast of Saints Simon and Jude, Apostles

 Jesus went up to the mountain to pray,